-Known as the WELS Center for Mission and Ministry, the synod’s headquarters in Waukesha, Wis., also houses the WELS Archives and the WELS Visitor Center.
+Known as the WELS Center for Mission and Ministry, the synod’s headquarters in Waukesha, Wis., houses WELS’ areas of ministry and support staff as well as the subsidiaries, WELS Archives, and the WELS Visitor Center.

 From collections that document the administration of WELS to individual congregational records, the WELS Archives helps preserve and share the history of our synod.
 Visit wels.net/archives for more information.

 Tours to the WELS Visitor Center may be scheduled by e-mailing firstname.lastname@example.org or by calling 414-256-3200.